finfet/passterm/README.md

-# Terminal Password Prompt
+# Terminal Utilities

-Easily get a password from the terminal.
+Provides a cross-platform way to disable terminal echo or check if a stream is a tty.

-This crate provides a cross-platform way to disable terminal echo.
+Functionality similar to python getpass and os.isatty

 Tested on Linux, macOS, and Windows.
 BSD will also probably work but hasn't been tested.